netlify/netlifyctl/README.md

 ...and the interactive guides will take your site ID and deploy path and incorporate them into that config file.

-Thereafter, you can run unattended (though you should check the return code in case there is some error):
+Thereafter, you can run unattended and headless (though you should check the return code from running, in case there is some error):

 ```sh
 netlifyctl -y -A YOURAPITOKEN deploy